Treating Citrus Gall Wasp in Melbourne: An alternative approach to “Prune in June” 232

 Citrus Gall Wasps (Bruchophagus fellis) emerging from a citrus gall.

-Around Melbourne, Citrus gall wasp (Bruchophagus fellis) has become a large problem for backyard citrus growers.
+Around Melbourne, Citrus Gall Wasp (Bruchophagus fellis) has become a large problem for backyard citrus growers.
 It is a small, 3 mm in length, shiny, black wasp that is native to Australia.
 It originated in northern parts of Australia where the native finger lime is the normal host plant.
 However, the Citrus Gall Wasp has also adapted to use our introduced citrus trees as host plants.

 It was first recorded as a pest of citrus in Queensland and New South Wales in the 1930s.
 During the last decade, it has spread to the Riverina and Sunraysia regions of New South Wales, Victoria, South Australia and the southern parts of Western Australia.